pauld4/js-questions/README.md

 What are the primitive data types in JavaScript?

+JavaScript has seven primitive data types.
+Primitives are immutable values that are stored directly in memory.
+The seven types are string("Paul"), numbers such as integers(42) and floating point(30.99), bigint(9007199254740991n), boolean(true/false), undefined, null, and symbol(Symbol("Id")).

+Difference between mutable and immutable values

+Mutable values can be modified in memory after they are created, while immutable values cannot be changed once created.
+Objects and arrays are examples of mutable values, and immutable values are the primitive types mentioned above.
+When reassigning an immutable value, JavaScript just creates a new value, and the old value becomes unreferenced and will eventually be eligible for garbage collection.
+An example is 'let num = 25' and then later 'num = 50'.
+The value 25 is still in memory, but num just points to a new value, 50.
+The value 25 is no longer referenced and will be eligible for garbage collection.

+When does garbage collection occur in JavaScript?

+Garbage collection occurs automatically when a value is no longer reachable by any reference in the program.
+The JavaScript engine decides when to reclaim that memory.

 What’s the difference between null and undefined?

+Both null and undefined represent the absence of a value, but they are used differently.
+Undefined is the default value a variable is assigned if no other value has been assigned to it.
+Null is a value that the developer assigns to a variable.
+Writing 'typeof null' returns an object value.
+'Null == undefined' returns true, but 'Null === undefined' returns false.

 What does 'typeof' return for arrays or null?

+Writing 'typeof [1,2,3]' and 'typeof null' returns 'object'. 'typeof' should not be used for arrays, and instead use 'Array.isArray([1,2,3])' which will return 'true'.
+Since 'null == undefined' returns true, we have to use 'variable === null' to check if something is null, whereas 'variable == null' will check if it is undefined.
+Same with 'typeof variable === undefined' to check if it is 'undefined'.
+Writing 'variable == null' will check if it is either null or undefined.

 ===Equality===

 What’s the difference between == and ===?

+'==' is loose equality, and '===' is strict equality. '===' will check for same type AND value.
+'5 === "5"' will return 'false', while '5 == "5"' will return 'true', just like 'null == undefined' will return 'true' and 'null === undefined' will return 'false'.
+Loose equality allows for type coercion, so JavaScript will try to convert values before comparing them.
+Examples are '0 == false' is 'true', but '0 === false' will be 'false'.

 Why is '0 == false' true but '0 === false' false?

+0 is a number type, and false is a boolean type.
+Using '===' will return false because the types do not match.
+When using '==', type coercion occurs and 'false' is converted to a number, 0, so '0 == false' returns 'true'.

 //===Functions & Execution==///